CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/1-Synpase-pipeline.md

     ./setup.ps1
     ```

-1. If prompted, provided resource group already exists.
-Are you sure you want to update it?
-Enter **Y** and press enter.

 1. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

 1. When prompted, enter a suitable password to be set for your Azure Synapse SQL pool.